Denisfench/CS3943/gyori.md

 *[n/4]* guards are sometimes necessary, but always sufficient to guard the interior of an *n*-wall **orthogonal** art gallery.

 ### A Stronger Claim
-This proof will instead prove a stronger claim than the one above, that:
+We will instead prove a stronger claim than the one above, that:

 **if P is an orthogonal polygon of *n* vertices, then P can be partitioned into at most [n/4] orthogonal polygons of 4 or 6 vertices.**